StarRocks/starrocks/docs/en/quick_start/shared-data.md

 description: Separate compute and storage
 ---

-import DDL from '../assets/quick-start/_DDL.mdx' import Clients from '../assets/quick-start/_clients.mdx' import SQL from '../assets/quick-start/_SQL.mdx' import Curl from '../assets/quick-start/_curl.mdx'

 # Separate storage and compute
+import DDL from '../assets/quick-start/_DDL.mdx' import Clients from '../assets/quick-start/_clientsCompose.mdx' import SQL from '../assets/quick-start/_SQL.mdx' import Curl from '../assets/quick-start/_curl.mdx'

 In systems that separate storage from compute data is stored in low-cost reliable remote storage systems such as Amazon S3, Google Cloud Storage, Azure Blob Storage, and other S3-compatible storage like MinIO.
 Hot data is cached locally and When the cache is hit, the query performance is comparable to that of storage-compute coupled architecture.
 Compute nodes (CN) can be added or removed on demand within seconds.
 This architecture reduces storage cost, ensures better resource isolation, and provides elasticity and scalability.